The Best Flea Collars for Cats

 PetArmor Flea and Tick Collar for Cats

-The active ingredients in this collar are Tetrachlorvinphos and S-Methoprene, which provide 100% protection against fleas, flea eggs, flea larvae, and ticks when used together.
-It will protect against re-infestations for up to 7 months.
+The active ingredients in the PetArmor Flea and Tick Collar for Cats are Tetrachlorvinphos and S-Methoprene, which protect against fleas, flea eggs, flea larvae, and ticks.
+The product is effective against re-infestations for up to 7 months.

-Made for cats 12 weeks and older, the breakaway feature in the safety snap and included flea comb make it the perfect choice for adventuresome outdoor kitties.
+The breakaway feature in the safety snap and included flea comb make it the perfect choice for adventurous outdoor kitties who’ve already picked up some hitchhikers.
+It’s made for cats 12 weeks and older.

 Lynn Guthrie